shakalee14/attendance-tracker/README.md

 # AI and Outside Resources

 AI tools were used during development as a resource for assistance with implementation and debugging.
+The initial plan was reviewed, and edge cases were examined, including debugging help to use Render, the free platform used to deploy the application.

 The final solution was reviewed and tested independently.
 Implementation decisions—including how to handle multiple attendance dates, repeated Zoom attendance records, email normalization, and roster matching—were evaluated based on the requirements and behavior of the sample data.